Thief Gets Rude Awakening After Mistaking Laxatives For Opioids

 Sure enough, not long thereafter, Emery walked straight into Ream’s room, opened up the lockbox in which the medication was stored, and took two pills out of the bottle, thinking he had found opioids to feed his addiction.

 “I couldn’t believe how quick he got in.
-He just basically, from the video, he just walked in,” Ream said “Had the code and he was in.”
+He just basically, from the video, he just walked in,” Ream said.
+“Had the code and he was in.”

 Florida man thought he swiped opioids.
 Pills turned out to be laxatives. https://t.co/pzz2jj9qby pic.twitter.com/174wWoHWMv